MrYoungDS/DSp4Postfix/README.md

 }
 ```

-Consider also writing a driver class that reads in post-fix expressions from the user and calculates them.
+Consider also writing a driver class that reads in postfix expressions from the user and calculates them.
 This might look something like the following:

 ```java